What is Coated Leather?

 Pigmented Sprayed On

-Films are applied to all types of leathers to give them a natural look and feel to the surface, but film coated leather are much harder to the touch and not as luxurious feeling as pigmented leather.
+Films are applied to all types of leathers to give them a natural look and feel to the surface, but leathers with a film coating are much harder to the touch and not as luxurious feeling as pigmented leather.

 Films are applied over splits and bonded materials to give them the look of leather, technology is getting so good, even the worlds finest experts are finding it hard to tell them apart.